-- Sevenoaks Primary School recognises that concerns may arise in many different contexts and can vary greatly in terms of their nature and seriousness.
+- High Firs Primary School recognises that concerns may arise in many different contexts and can vary greatly in terms of their nature and seriousness.
 The indicators of child abuse, neglect and exploitation can vary from child to child.
 Children develop and mature at different rates, so what appears to be worrying behaviour for a younger child might be normal for an older child.
-It is important to recognise that indicators of abuse, neglect and exploitation do not automatically mean a child is being harmed, however all concerns should be taken seriously and will be explored by the DSL on a case-by-case basis. - Sevenoaks Primary School recognises abuse, neglect and exploitation, and other safeguarding issues are rarely standalone events and cannot always be covered by one definition or one label alone.
-In many cases, multiple issues will overlap with one another, therefore staff will always be vigilant and always raise concerns with a DSL whilst maintaining an attitude of 'it could happen here.' - Parental behaviors can indicate child abuse, neglect or exploitation, so staff will be alert to parentchild interactions or concerning parental behaviours; this could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health. - Children may report abuse, neglect or exploitation happening to themselves, their peers, or their family members.
+It is important to recognise that indicators of abuse, neglect and exploitation do not automatically mean a child is being harmed, however all concerns should be taken seriously and will be explored by the DSL on a case-by-case basis. - High Firs Primary School recognises abuse, neglect, exploitation and other safeguarding issues are rarely standalone events and cannot always be covered by one definition or one label alone.
+In many cases, multiple issues will overlap with one another, therefore staff will always be vigilant and always raise concerns with a DSL. - Parental behaviors can indicate child abuse, neglect or exploitation; so staff will be alert to parentchild interactions or concerning parental behaviours; this could include parents who are under the influence of drugs or alcohol or if there is a sudden change in their mental health. - Children may report abuse, neglect or exploitation happening to themselves, their peers, or their family members.
 All reports made by children to staff will be taken seriously and will be responded to in line with this policy. - Safeguarding incidents and/or behaviours can be associated with factors and risks outside the School.
-Children can be at risk of abuse, neglect or exploitation in situations outside their families; extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, sexual abuse, serious youth violence and county lines. - Sevenoaks Primary School recognises that technology can be a significant component in many safeguarding and wellbeing issues; children are at risk of abuse or exploitation online from people they know (including other children) and from people they do not know; in many cases, abuse will take place concurrently via online channels and in daily life. - Sevenoaks Primary School recognises that some children have additional or complex needs and may require access to intensive or specialist services to support them. - Following a concern about a child's safety or welfare, the searching and screening of children and confiscation of any items, including any electronic devices, will be managed in line with the school online safety and safer use of technology and social media policy, alongside the anti-bullying, relational and child protection policies.
-Screening and confiscation procedures within the online and safer use of technology and social media policy is informed by the DfE 'Searching, screening and confiscation at school' guidance.
+Children can be at risk of abuse, neglect or exploitation in situations outside their families; extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, sexual abuse, serious youth violence and county lines. - High Firs Primary School recognises that technology can be a significant component in many safeguarding and wellbeing issues; children are at risk of abuse or exploitation online from people they know (including other children) and from people they do not know; in many cases, abuse will take place concurrently via online channels and in daily life. - High Firs Primary School recognises that some children have additional or complex needs and may require access to intensive or specialist services to support them. - Following a concern about a child's safety or welfare, the searching and screening of children and confiscation of any items, including any electronic devices, will be managed in line with the DfE 'Searching, screening and confiscation at school' guidance.

-- The DSL (or deputy) will be informed of any searching incidents where there were reasonable grounds to suspect a pupil was in possession of a prohibited item as listed in our relational (behaviour) policy.
-The DSL (or deputy) will then consider the circumstances of the pupil to assess the incident against any potential wider safeguarding concerns. - Staff will involve the DSL (or deputy) without delay if they believe that a search has revealed a safeguarding risk. - All online safety concerns are reported according to this policy on CPOMS.
+- The DSL (or deputy) will be informed of any searching incidents where there were reasonable grounds to suspect a pupil was in possession of a prohibited item as listed in our behaviour policy.
+The DSL (or deputy) will then consider the circumstances of the pupil who has been searched to assess the incident against any potential wider safeguarding concerns. - Staff will involve the DSL (or deputy) without delay if they believe that a search has revealed a safeguarding risk.